kalpesh-d/weather-app/README.md

 A modern weather dashboard built with React.js that displays real-time weather information for any city.

+## How I Approached the Assignment

+I started by setting up the project using Vite and React, creating a basic structure for components.
+I then implemented the core features one by one, focusing on getting the basic weather search and display functionality working.
+This involved integrating with the OpenWeatherMap API and setting up the initial UI components.
+As the application grew, I introduced React Context for centralized state management.
+Finally, I focused on optimizing the codebase by applying DRY principles to refactor duplicated code and styles, and ensuring robust error handling throughout the application.

 ## Features

 - Search for weather by city name